ParadauxIO/ParadauxIO/README.md

 🪪 A few points about me:

-1. I'm a final-year [Computer Science, Linguistics and French](https://www.tcd.ie/courses/undergraduate/courses/computer-science-linguistics-and-a-language/) student in Trinity College, Dublin
+1. I work as a Software Engineer at JPMorganChase
-2. I'm currently working accessibility and speech technology for the Irish language with [Abair](https://abair.ie)
+2. I'm have a first-class honours degree in  [Computer Science, Linguistics and French](https://www.tcd.ie/courses/undergraduate/courses/computer-science-linguistics-and-a-language/) from Trinity College, Dublin
-3. I previously worked as an SWE Intern at Microsoft Development Centre Estonia
+3. I consult on the development of speech technology for the Irish language for the [ABAIR](https://abair.ie) project.

 🔭 I’m currently working on: